-Women are encouraged to discuss their mental health with their midwife during pregnancy and postnatally, as often the onset of mental health problems can be both sudden and debilitating during this time.
+Women are encouraged to discuss their mental health with their midwife during pregnancy and postnatally, as often the onset of mental health conditions can be both sudden and debilitating during this time.

-This blog will focus on women’s mental health during pregnancy, with a second blog to follow that will be devoted to PND.
+This blog will focus on women’s mental health during pregnancy.

-There are several reasons why some women may develop mental health problems during pregnancy.
+There are several reasons why some women may develop mental health conditions during pregnancy.
 It may be a single cause or a combination of several factors.
-During pregnancy many hormonal and physical changes can temporarily change how you feel and affect your mental health.
+During pregnancy, many hormonal and physical changes can temporarily alter how you feel and affect your mental health.

-What we do know is that if you have one or more of the following risk factors, your chances of developing a mental health problem increase.
+What we do know is that if you have one or more of the following risk factors, your chances of developing a mental health condition increase.

 - Lack of social and family support, feelings of loneliness or feeling unsupported by those around you.

 - Chemical imbalances in the brain which you can’t control.
 These may need therapy or medication to help you to stabilise your mood more effectively.

 - Having had a previous history of one or more episodes of mental health problems or personality disorders.
 This includes issues with anxiety and depression.

 - If you have had a difficult or abusive childhood.
 This includes physical, emotional and sexual abuse, as well as being neglected as a child.